 Our Medical Program

 The health and safety of our campers is our top priority at The Hole in the Wall Gang Camp, and so is fun.
 With that in mind, Camp provides a significant, yet unobtrusive, medical presence.
 Our infirmary, aka the OK Corral, looks like a 19th century mill with walls covered in colorful paintings that tell the story of Camp.
-The medical staff dress in the Camp “uniform” – shorts, t-shirts and no stethoscopes, thank you very much – and look like everyone else at Camp.
+The medical staff dress in the Camp “uniform” – shorts, t-shirts and no stethoscopes, thank you very much – and look like all the other counselors at Camp.
 Medications and treatments are brought to the child whenever possible to minimize any time they would miss from the programs.
 Even though it doesn’t look like a hospital or clinic, the OK Corral and its staff provide all treatments for the campers we serve.
 These treatments can include: medications (oral, IV, IM, subcu), IV infusions (medications, fluids, nutrition), G/J-tube feedings, chemotherapy, central line care and more.

 Our Medical Staff